Thank you for visiting my personal fundraising page to support this Stepping Out to Cure Scleroderma event!

 My symptoms began with Raynaud’s ( blue fingers) in 1991 and my Primary Care Physician sent me to Mayo Clinic for a diagnosis.
 Our sons were ages 2 and 4 and I was just 7 years into my career as an IT professional.
 It was a game changer for us.
 We had just bought our first home and my husband was a H.S. teacher at his Catholic alma mater high school in Green Bay, WI.
 We were an active family in soccer, swimming, camping, canoeing and other outdoor activities.
 Scleroderma didn’t stop us, but it slowed me down considerably.

 Today both of our sons are married and we have 3 awesome grandchildren.
 We try to connect with them as much as possible.
-Our eldest son lives in Wauwatosa and will be joining us June 27 for the Scleroderma walk along with his wife and 2 of our grandchildren ages 8 and 5.
-Our younger son lives in Denver with his wife and our grandson age 3.
+Our eldest son lives in Wauwatosa (John Jr.) with his wife Bri and 2 of our grandchildren, John III ( "J" age 8) and Penelope ( age 5).
+Our younger son Charlie lives in Denver with his wife Katie and our grandson Theo age 3.
 The thinner air is a challenge for me but we visit them a few times a year.
-These visits will no longer be possible until I get new lungs and recover from the transplant.

 Scleroderma affects so many things in my life.
 I’ve experienced all 5 of the CREST syndrome: